 - Mermaid's Tail Galleries has galleries of mermaids based on specific fish (mostly sharks, rays, and freshwater fish) in addition to the usual generic mermaids.

 - In American Dragon Jake Long mermaids can't switch but they can live on land for long periods.
-Long enough for one to go undercover at Jake's school for several months as his principal - pretending to be a wheelchair user.
+Long enough for one to go undercover at Jake's school for several months as his principal, using a wheelchair.
 As an additional feature, they seem to have a natural talent for maths.
-It also features a Mermaid who is a afraid of water.
+It also features a mermaid who is afraid of water.

-- The short lived (French?)
-The Prince Of Atlantis feature a legged human-dolphinish-hybrid and a half-human-half-ray creature.
+- The short lived series The Prince Of Atlantis feature a legged human-dolphinish-hybrid and a half-human-half-ray creature.